 Comfortable clothing such as T-shirts, leggings and shorts which allow you to move freely.
 In general, socks and beanies are not worn during practice.

 All equipment is supplied, but you are encouraged to bring your own mat if you have one.
-You can also purchase a mat and other equipment at the Studio or from iYogaProps.
+Mats, blocks and belts can be purchased at the Studio.
+Other equipment can be purchased through iYogaProps.

 Please let Mark or Sally know about your physical conditions prior to attending class and they will advise you if doing yoga is suitable and/or make adjustments to safely accommodate you.